 Data Source: UCLA Center for Health Policy Research, California Health Interview Survey (Mar.
 2018).

-Footnote: These estimates are based on a survey of the population and are subject to both sampling and nonsampling error.
+Footnote: The federal poverty threshold was $24,339 for a family of two adults and two children in 2016.
+These estimates are based on a survey of the population and are subject to both sampling and nonsampling error.
+The notation S refers to data that have been suppressed because the sample size was lower than 50, the estimate was less than 0.1%, or the data were suppressed by the UCLA Center for Health Policy Research.
 N/A means that data are not available.
-For more information about the California Health Interview Survey and for detailed margins of error around specific data points, see http://www.chis.ucla.edu.
+For more information about the California Health Interview Survey, see http://healthpolicy.ucla.edu/chis.